MultiSafepay/docs/content/developer/errors-explained/handling-errors.md

 #### Error 1014: Unspecified error

-Check your logs and your MultiSafepay account message screen for other error codes that may be causing this error.
+Check your logs and your MultiSafepay dashboard message screen for other error codes that may be causing this error.

 For help diagnosing unspecified errors, email the Integration Team at <integration@multisafepay.com>